All Episodes

 You know, just like this Iranian director that wouldn't show up at the Oscars, he's lecturing us also about America and American values.

-Well, we're not throwing gays and lesbians off a roofs and killing them as a matter of state punishment.
+Well, we're not throwing gays and lesbians off of roofs and killing them as a matter of state punishment.

-We don't uh discriminate against Christians and Jews like they do in Iran.
+We don't discriminate against Christians and Jews like they do in Iran.

-And this guy's gonna go to Hollywood, send a letter, boycott because of Trump's ban, temporary ban of seven countries, and then lecture us about human rights and human values when he when if he dared to say the same thing in his own country about their lack of commitment to human rights, that they themselves would be killed for it.
+And this guy's going to go to Hollywood, send a letter, boycott because of Trump's ban, temporary ban of seven countries, and then lecture us about human rights and human values when he, when if he dared to say the same thing in his own country about their lack of commitment to human rights, that they themselves would be killed for it.

 No thanks.